 “You have received the highest honors.”

 Gerritt glanced at Donte, his gaze holding a touch of humor.
 “He can’t seem to grasp that people like him for who and what he is instead of how he smells.”

 Donte laughed.
 When he looked at Pieter, he was scowling at Gerritt.
 Donte explained, in an attempt to draw Pieter’s negative attention from Gerritt.

 Pieter’s gaze came back to Donte, minus the scowl.
-He was silent a moment, probably considering that information.
-Finally, he shrugged.
+He was silent a moment; probably considering that information.
+He shrugged.
 “Does it matter?”

 “Sometimes.
 If someone was passed over for me because of it; then it matters.”

 A slow smile came to Pieter’s lips.
 His gaze shifted to Gerritt, as if sharing a thought with him.
 When his gaze came back to Donte, he released a deep sigh.

 “Perhaps it is a good thing to have self doubt.
 It keeps a person humble.
 Nevertheless, I’m sure you have earned each of those badges.”

 Donte shrugged.
 “Possibly; I know I worked hard for them.”

 Pieter nodded.
 He changed the subject and never came back to it.
 They sat and talked for a while and finally Petra became heavy in Donte’s arms.
 Saskia lifted her from Donte’s shoulder and took her into their bedroom.
 Donte stood and looked down at Pieter.